-A complementary solution to the shortcomings of our current system
+A complementary solution to the shortcomings of our current democracy

 An empowering concept for all citizens

 Unlike existing legislative bodies, a citizens’ assembly is constituted through a selection process that makes it representative of society.
-Participants are randomly selected from the general population, according to demographic criteria such as gender, age, ethnocultural heritage, level of education, place of residence, etc. Why is the representativity of legislative body important?
-When certain categories of the population are over-represented, decision-making is mechanically oriented towards defending their own interests at the expense of those of the rest of the community.
+Participants are randomly selected from the general population, according to demographic criteria such as gender, age, ethnocultural heritage, level of education or place of residence.
+Why is the representativeness of the legislative body important?
+When certain categories of the population are overrepresented, decision-making is mechanically oriented towards defending their own interests at the expense of those of the rest of the community.

 An innovative approach for more democratic decisions